 No one cares what you wear

-There's a sizeable contingent of middle-aged Roman men for whom a navy windbreaker, almost always accompanied by sunglasses and a bald pate, is practically their uniform (making them look like bus ticket inspectors, whose uniform it actually is).
+There's a sizeable contingent of middle-aged Roman men for whom a navy windbreaker, almost always accompanied by sunglasses and a bald pate, is practically their uniform (making them all look like bus ticket inspectors, whose uniform it actually is).

-That doesn't mean you can't dress stylishly if you want, or that you won't see plenty of well dressed people walking around, especially in the more fashionable neighbourhoods near the centre.
+That doesn't mean you can't dress stylishly if you want, or that you won't see plenty of well-dressed people walking around, especially in the more fashionable neighbourhoods near the centre.
 But you're not under pressure to dress up if you don't feel like it.

 Or what job you have